ryatoa/panther-docs/panther/sending-events/aws.md

 # Sending some test events

-After installation has completed a new lambda function will have been registered with the supplied __Stack Name__ by default this will be **AWS-Events2Panther**.
+After installation has completed a new Lambda function will have been registered with the supplied __Stack Name__ by default this will be called **AWS-Events2Panther**.

 ## Simulating an EC2 instance state change

-Find your lambda functions, if you imported with default values it will be named **AWS-Events2Panther** and should be listed on [aws.amazon.com/lambda/home](https://console.aws.amazon.com/lambda/home){:target="_blank"}
+Find your Lambda function, if you imported with default values it will be named **AWS-Events2Panther** and should be listed on [aws.amazon.com/lambda/home](https://console.aws.amazon.com/lambda/home){:target="_blank"}

 You should see something like ![Default lambda function](./media/aws-lambda-panther.png)